-- Child's transportation arrives after all other participants have departed At least two staff members should wait until the last child's transportation (including public transportation directly from the Soccer for Success site) arrives. - One-on-One Mentoring Mentorship is a vital component of the Soccer for Success program, and the Independent Health Foundation recognizes the many benefits that children receive from such mentorship.
+- BMI Measurement Staff members shall take height and weight measurements out of hearing range of other Soccer for Success participants in an effort to protect each child's right to privacy.
+However, the staff member taking the measurements will ensure that he/she and the child are both visible to at least one other staff member and that staff members are able to interrupt the measurements at any time.
+All Soccer for Success participants have the right to refuse to be measured or to request that a different staff member take their measurements as long as that staff member is the same sex as the child. - Child's transportation arrives after all other participants have departed Staff members shall ask at least one other staff member to wait with him or her and the child until the child's transportation (including public transportation directly from the Soccer for Success site) arrives. - One-on-One Mentoring Mentorship is a vital component of the Soccer for Success program and the Independent Health Foundation recognizes the many benefits that children receive from such mentorship.
 When such mentorship occurs by Soccer for Success staff members, it must occur in a setting that is both observable and interruptible, such as talking with a participant about other issues (grades, etc.).
 Staff members are not permitted to have private communication with a player through direct text messaging, or social media, or be "friends" with a player on social media.